lilykriopelle/intermediate-react-react-router/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

 React Router provides a mechanism for grabbing query parameters' values: the `useLocation` hook, which returns a [`location`](https://reactrouter.com/web/api/location) object whose `search` property corresponds to the current URL's query string.

-Passing this string to the native `URLSearchParameters` constructor will yield an object that maps the names of query parameters to their values.
-Use `useLocation` and `URLSearchParameters` together like so:
+Passing this `search` value to the native `URLSearchParameters` constructor will yield an object that maps the names of query parameters to their values.

+For example, to create a `SortedList` component that uses an `'order'` query parameter to rendered a list of data in ascending order, in descending order, or in its natural order might look like this:

 ```js
 import { useLocation } from 'react-router-dom'